faijan22/demo/readme.md

 * what run_backend_script.py does ?
 * install libraries from req.txt file
 * create super user with username and password 'admin'
-* load all the capital and counries in database.
+* load all the capitals and countries in the database.
 * run the server

 ## How to run frontend

 `1. go to frontend folder and run the following command : npm install`
 `2. once installation is completed run the following command to start the server: npm run start`

-* what run_frontend.js does ?
-* install node_modules
-* run the server